Copula-Based Trading of Cointegrated Cryptocurrency Pairs: Empirical Results

 \section{Empirical Results}

-Table \ref{tab 10} presents the occurrence rate of selected copulas and their rotations over 94 trading weeks.
-The results indicate that copulas of extreme value, such as Tawn type 1 and 2, and certain two-parameter Archimedean copulas, particularly BB8, play a significant role in the process of selecting the appropriate model.
+Table \ref{tab 10} presents the occurrence rate of selected copulas and their rotations over 104 trading weeks.
+The results indicate that copulas of extreme value, such as Tawn type 1 and 2, and certain two-parameter Archimedean copulas, particularly BB7, play a significant role in the process of selecting the appropriate model.

+Tables \ref{tab 7} and \ref{tab 8} in the appendix display the coin pairs chosen for each trading week, which can vary from week to week.
+It is worth noting that there are instances where the selected coin pairs remain unchanged across consecutive weeks.
+The ADF unit-root test is conducted with a significance level of $10\%$.
+For the KSS unit-root test, the asymptotic critical value at a $10\%$ significance level is -1.92.
+If we fail to identify a minimum of two stationary spread processes within a specified formation period, we abstain from trading during its corresponding trading period.

-The selected coin pairs for each trading week, which may differ in each instance, are presented in Tables \ref{tab 7} and \ref{tab 8} in the appendix.
-It is worth noting that sometimes the chosen coin pairs stay the same from week to week.
-For both unit-root tests, the significance level is set at $10\%$.
-The results of our trading strategy's profit and loss calculations for two strategies with varying entry thresholds ($\alpha_1$) are illustrated in Figure \ref{fig. 2}.
+The results of our trading strategy's profit and loss calculations with varying entry thresholds ($\alpha_1$) are illustrated in Figure \ref{fig. 2}.
+Note that the exit threshold ($\alpha_2$) is fixed at $10\%$ in all cases.
 Realized profit and loss are determined by considering the commission fees and the difference between the opening and closing prices of a position.
 It should be noted that we initially invested 200,000 USDT, with the coins' weights set to ensure that each side has a maximum initial capital of around 200,000 USDT.
 It is also assumed that all trades are executed using market orders, which typically incur higher fees (known as taker fees) compared to the lower fees charged for limit orders (known as maker fees).
-For instance, on Binance, the maker fee is set at $0.02\%$, while the taker fee is $0.04\%$.
+For instance, on Binance, the maker fee of USDT-Margined Futures is set at $0.02\%$, while the taker fee is $0.04\%$.